taikedz/podfetch/README.md

 ### Properties

-Any podcast is assumed to have the following properties:
+Any podcast should have the following properties:

+* URL - where the main page for the podcast can be found, from which the engine derives a list of episodes
 * Podcast Name : a string giving the name of the podcast
+* Episode Identifier : a short episode identifier, ususally numerical, but sometimes a string of season number and episode number, or just a date.
+* Publishing date : the date the episode was published - typically `YYYY-MM-DD` , though sometimes with a time portion in which case `YYYY-MM-DD-hh:mm:ss` would be usual.

+Any podcast is assumed to be able to provide the following additional properties:

 * Podcast Shortname : a short name for the podcast
-* Episode Identifier : a short episode identifier, ususally numerical, but sometimes a string of season number and episode number, or just a date.
 * Episode name : optional title of the episode
-* Publishing date : the date the episode was published - typically `YYYY-MM-DD` , though sometimes with a time portion in which case `YYYY-MM-DD-hh:mm:ss` would be usual.

 ### Pattern